pontakornth/100days/content/12-random-name-selector.md

 Yesterday, I was on vacation.
 Even I took my computer with me, there is not enough time for 100 days challenge.
 So, I do it today.
 This project is similar to the wheel of names that my professor use for asking question randomly.
-I want to implement a subset of its features.
+I want to implement a subset of its features.<!--more-->

 Because I am a terrible designer, I have to make it as minimal as possible.
 I move the